PlayMakers Repertory Company: Historic Playmakers Theatre

 The Historic Playmakers Theatre is a Greek Revival temple designed by New York architect Alexander Jackson Davis as a combined library and ballroom.
-When it was completet in 1851, it was named Smith Hall in honor of North Carolina Governor Benjamin Smith, who donated land to the university for the building.
+When it was completed in 1851, it was named Smith Hall in honor of North Carolina Governor Benjamin Smith, who donated land to the university for the building.
 After use as a laboratory, bath house, and law school, it became a theater in 1925.
 The theater is the home of the Carolina Playmakers, although their successor, Playmakers Repertory Company, uses the Paul Green Theatre as its primary venue.
 It was added to the National Register of Historic Places in 1971 and was designated a National Historic Landmark in 1973.
 The Historic Playmakers Theatre is also one of the oldest buildings dedicated to the arts of the university.
 The theatre is located next to South Building on East Cameron Avenue on the campus of the University of North Carolina at Chapel Hill.

 Paul Green Theatre

 The Paul Green Theatre was completed in 1976.
 It seats 500.
 Located in the Center for Dramatic Arts on the campus of the University of North Carolina at Chapel Hill, this building is the primary venue of PlayMakers Repertory Company.
-The Paul Green Theatre is stages plays by professional actors, directors, and artists from across the nation.
+The Paul Green Theatre stages plays by professional actors, directors, and artists from across the nation.